ga4gh-beacon/specification/README.md

 More information for developers is available on [our wiki](https://github.com/ga4gh-beacon/specification/wiki).
 A list of related tools and projects developed by the community is maintained on the [Resources](https://github.com/ga4gh-beacon/specification/wiki/Resources) page.

-You can render the specification from YAML to HTML using

-	python yaml-to-html.py < beacon.yaml > beacon.html

-Open then `beacon.html` in your web browser.

 ## Notify GA4GH of potential security flaw in specification

 To enable a long-term contact for potential security flaws an email address of security-notification@ga4gh.org has been set up.
 This email will be monitored by the GA4GH secretariat and GA4GH security members to allow for an incoming response to be directed to appropriate parties.